DuarteMagano/Hello-Quantum-World/README.md

 # Hello-Quantum-World

-An introductory workshop on quantum computing with Qiskit
+An introductory workshop on quantum computing with Qiskit.

+Participants should use the `tutorial_students.ipynb` notebook.